-For all participants, we will register daily the presence or absence of potential SARs according to intravenous dexamethasone in the Danish SmPC or intravenous betamethasone in the Swedish SmPC, which are serious and relevant to short course use in critically ill patients, i.e. new episodes of septic shock, invasive fungal infections, clinically important GI bleeding and anaphylaxis.
+For all participants, we will register daily the presence or absence of potential SARs according to intravenous dexamethasone in the Danish SmPC, which are serious and relevant to short course use in critically ill patients, i.e. new episodes of septic shock, invasive fungal infections, clinically important GI bleeding and anaphylaxis.